-Step by step instructions and tips on how to frame a deck.
+Step-by-step instructions and tips on how to frame.
 Learn how to install treated wood joists and beams to build a strong deck.

-Learn what factors determine the maximum joist cantilever overhang that is allowed for a deck.
+Learn what factors determine the maximum joist cantilever overhang that is allowed.

 Learn a technique to strengthen your guard rails by installing a double rim joist and adding structural blocking to reduce bounce.